 This will all depend on the breed of your puppy of course, but we do always suggest buying the crate in a size big enough for your pup to grow into as an adult.
 You can layout the crate slightly differently whilst they’re young and just swap out the bedding for a full size crate cushion as your puppy grows.
-If you’re unsure what crate size you might need you could use our Crate Builder here (just select your breed from the drop down menu and the size we recommend for your particular breed will be highlighted).
+If you’re unsure what crate size you might need, check our recommendations on our size charts, or give us a call at +441790 720900.

 How do I Set Up a Crate for a New Puppy

 You have a couple of choices here really, one with a divider and one without.

 Option 1: Crate + Divider + Small Puppy Bed + Crate Bowls

 You can use a divider to make the space inside smaller whilst your puppy is young and use a cosy puppy bed.
 You will need to ensure they are taken outside to toilet every couple of hours, even through the night in this case.
 As your pup grows, you can remove the divider and swap the puppy bed for a full size cushion.
 Make sure you add crate bowls with food and water for when they're closed inside.

 Option 2: Crate + Puppy Bed + Puppy Pad + Crate Bowls

 The second option, and the option we usually recommend, is to split the space into two halves with a piece of Vetbed or a cosy puppy bed in one side and a puppy pad in the other - no need for a divider.
 The puppy pad will allow you to close your puppy inside whilst ensuring any nighttime accidents don’t soil the bed.
 Some question whether this will encourage soiling in the crate, but it is really just for the first few weeks when your puppy can’t hold themselves at all.
 Dogs will naturally choose to toilet somewhere away from their den so they will soon learn to toilet outside as soon as they can hold themselves.